-If the party opposed to Cæsar had been unable to stand in the way of his becoming consul, it did not despair of preventing his playing the important part he had a right to expect as proconsul.
-To effect this, the Senate determined to evade the law of Caius Gracchus, which, to prevent the assignment of provinces from personal considerations, provided that it should take place before the comitia were held.
-The assembly, therefore, departing from the rule, assigned to Cæsar and his colleague, by an act of flagrant ill-will, the supervision of the public roads and forests, an office, somewhat similar, it is true, to that of governor of a province.
-(2) This humiliating appointment, proof as it was of a persevering hostility, wounded him deeply; but the duties of his new office imposed silence upon his resentments.
-Cæsar, the consul, would forget the wrongs done to Cæsar the man, and generously attempt a policy of conciliation.
+chus, which, to prevent the assignment of provinces from personal considerations, provided that it should take place before the comitia were held.
+The assembly, therefore, departing from the rule, assigned to Cæsar and his colleague, by an act of flagrant ill-will, the supervision of the public roads and forests; an office somewhat similar, it is true, to that of governor of a province.
+(1) This humiliating appointment, proof as it was of a persevering hostility, wounded him deeply; but the duties of his new office imposed silence upon his resentments.
+Cæsar the consul would forget the wrongs done to Cæsar the man, and generously attempt a policy of conciliation.